-Getting sick when you’re breastfeeding and have a baby to take care of can be challenging.
-Some moms wonder – should I keep breastfeeding when I’m sick?
-Is there a way to avoid a drop in milk supply when sick?
+Getting sick as a breastfeeding parent can be stressful.
+You might wonder – should I keep breastfeeding when I’m sick?
+Is there a way to avoid a drop in milk supply when I’m sick?
 How can I increase my milk supply after being sick?
+Here’s what you need to know.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.